dogfoodprices/dogfoodprices.co.uk/astro/src/pages/privacy-policy.md

 title: Privacy policy
 ---

-This is privacy notice of DogFoodPrices.
+This is privacy notice of Dog Food Prices.

 We respect your privacy and are determined to protect your personal data.
 The purpose of this privacy notice is to inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from).
 We’ll also tell you about your privacy rights and how data protection law protects you.